 12 | 09 – 29 | 11 | 2020

-From 1979 onwards Peter Fischli (born 1952 in Zürich, Switzerland).
-From 1979 onwards he created works, together with his partner David Weiss, who died in 2012, that are regarded as masterpieces of 20th century art.
+From 1979 onwards Peter Fischli (born 1952 in Zurich, Switzerland) created works, together with his partner David Weiss, who died in 2012, that are regarded as masterpieces of 20th century art.
 The pair of artists represented Switzerland at the Biennale di Venezia 1995 and in 2003 received the Golden Lion for their presentation Questions (1981–2002).
-In addition, Fischli/Weiss participated in documenta 8 (1987) and 10 (1997).
-Their 1996 retrospective In a Restless World was organized by the Walker Art Center, travelling to San Francisco, Philadelphia, and Boston.
-In 2006 Tate Modern, London, presented a further retrospective titled Flowers and Questions that was also shown at Museo Jumex in Mexico City.
+In addition, Fischli/Weiss participated in documenta 8 (1987) and documenta X (1997).
+In 2016 the Guggenheim Museum, New York, presented the third retrospective Peter Fischli David Weiss: How to Work Better, which was also shown at Museo Jumex in Mexico City.
 Peter Fischli lives and works in Zurich, his most recent projects include exhibitions in Aspen, Colorado, the Museum of Modern Art in New York, at Reena Spaulings Fine Art, Los Angeles and New York, as well as the House of Gaga, Mexico-City.

 With generous support by